Busting the 10,000-Hour Myth

 Or, “Jacques, don’t you know it takes 10,000 hours to learn a new skill?”

-But these people don’t realize that I’ve had over 1,500 students who have learned to play piano with my course.
-Based on what I’ve seen with those students, 10,000 hours isn’t necessary to get results and start playing real songs.
+But these people don’t realize that I’ve had over 1,500 students who did learn piano fast with my course.
+Based on what I’ve seen with those students, 10,000 hours isn’t necessary to get results quickly and to start playing real songs.
 So, why is there a disconnect between popular wisdom and the reality I see every day with my students?

 Myth Versus Reality